CMPS-6100/lab-05-template/lab-06.md

 # CMPS 6100  Lab 06

-In this lab, you will implement and use a Linked List and Stack built off of it to solve the matched parenthesis problem.
+In this lab, you will implement and use a Linked List and Stack built off of it to solve a practical problem: the matched parenthesis problem.
+This is a problem relevant to running programs since computer programs are not valid unless all open parentheses are matched by closing ones.
+In the event a program contains mismatched parentheses, the programmer must be notified.
+In this lab, you will implement an algorith to detect this case.

 In this lab, you will be implementing parts of `linked_list.py`, `stack.py`, and `main.py`.